davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 Working Title: Competence, Inclusion, and Legitimacy - A New challenge to Condorcet's Jury Theorem

+"Competence is not enough!"

 ## Outline

+> I show that even if the average voter competence is greater than 0.5, this is still not enough to justify CJT

 This chapter introduces a new challenge to the Jury Theorem.
 Condorcet's Jury Theorem (CJT) proves that the likelihood of a simple majority vote on some issue being correct increases to certainty as the number of voters increases to infinity, assuming that the average voter competence is better than 50%.